-Since trading an ’89 Fleer Ken Griffey Jr. rookie baseball card for his first crappy guitar in the summer of 1990, Jason Mancine has logged over 3,000 performances at venues throughout the Northeast.
+Since trading an ’89 Fleer Ken Griffey Jr. rookie baseball card for his first crappy guitar in the summer of 1990, Jason Mancine has logged nearly 4,000 performances at venues throughout the Northeast.
 In 2004, after many years of performing on a part-time basis, Jason started his own company and began performing and producing music full-time.

 Also moving on to a “real job”after college, Jason was employed as a law enforcement officer from 1997 through 2004 while he continued to perform gigs and write music in his spare time, trying to change his focus from the 4 string bass to the 6 string guitar.

-After a few years of growing as a solo performer while working a full-time job, in 2001, Jason teamed with childhood friend Adele Saint Pierre as half of the alt-folk duo, Jade.
-Their success with orignal music on the northeastern festival circuit included a well received opening performance at a sold-out Criterion Theater in Bar Harbor with legendary Woodstock opener Richie Havens as the headliner.
+After a few years of growing as a solo performer while working a full-time job, in 2001, Jason teamed with childhood friend Adele Saint Pierre as half of the alt-folk duo, “Jade”.
+Their success with original music on the northeastern festival circuit included a well received opening performance at a sold-out Criterion Theater in Bar Harbor with legendary Woodstock opener Richie Havens as the headliner.
 “Jade” received radio play on many college and community radio stations throughout the northeast, and continued performing until Adele left to continue her education abroad.

-Jade also recorded a successful demo that was engineered by Bob Colwell at The Root Cellar studios in Hallowell, ME.
+Jade recorded a successful demo that was engineered by Bob Colwell at The Root Cellar studios in Hallowell, ME.
 That can be heard HERE (And a pic from the actual sessions!)